PluieElectrique/fimfic-comment-tweaks/README.md

 ### Mobile

+Most of these features don't apply to mobile, but the script does work on the mobile site.
+The differences/features are:

-On mobile, the main difference is that there are no callbacks (as is normal).
-This means that collapsing a comment will collapse just that comment, and not any of its descendants.
-This is the case in both "Oldest First" and "Newest First" orders.
+* Collapsing a comment collapses just that comment, and not any of its descendants
+* Forward hiding only works with the "Newest First" ordering, as there are no callbacks
+* Right padding is not decreased (it causes an overflow, and deeply nested comments can't fit on mobile screens anyway)

-* Disabled showing comments on hover (`mouseover` events can sometimes be triggered)
+* Hover comments are disabled (they can accidentally be triggered, and don't look good)

 ## Thanks